 Cons of Vinyl Flooring

-- The Price – Vinyl flooring is known as the preferred option if you want an appealing pontoon boat and can spend the money to enhance the flooring.
-Vinyl flooring is known as one of the more expensive options due to the many different styles, the price per square foot, and the amount that you need.
+- The Price – Vinyl flooring is the preferred option if you want an appealing pontoon boat and can spend the money to enhance the flooring.
+Vinyl flooring is one of the more expensive options due to the many different styles, the price per square foot, and the amount you need.

-PVC pontoon boat flooring or Polyvinyl Chloride floor tiles are not typically what you see on the boats, it’s more used in garages and storage areas.
-But you can use it on the boat since they are very durable and user-friendly.
-As you will see they offer some options that no other flooring on the list does.
+PVC pontoon boat flooring or Polyvinyl Chloride floor tiles are not typically what you see on the boats; it’s more used in garages and storage areas.
+But you can use them on the boat since they are very durable and user-friendly.
+As you will see, they offer some options that no other flooring on the list does.

 Pros of PVC Flooring

 - Maintenance and Durability – PVC flooring is a great option if you are looking for easy maintenance and longevity.
-Since they are built for garages you know they are tough enough to take a beating.
-They are also waterproof so if you glue it well to your deck you won’t experience any desk problems down the line.
-Also, you can clean it any way you want, it really doesn’t matter what you use on it.
+Since they are built for garages, you know they are tough enough to take a beating.
+They are also waterproof, so if you glue them well to your deck, you won’t experience any desk problems down the line.
+Also, you can clean it in any way you want.

-- Usability and Installation – What separates PVC flooring from other flooring options is the way you can use them.
+- Usability and Installation – What separates PVC flooring from other flooring options is how you can use them.
 PVC flooring is tiles that can be joined together, just like a puzzle.
 So, you don’t really need to glue them down to the deck.
-If you do not glue them, you can simply take them off and install them somewhere else.
+If you do not glue them, you can take them off and install them somewhere else.

-- Color Options – Typically boat flooring comes in a limited amount of color option.
+- Color Options – Typically, boat flooring comes in a limited amount of color options.
 That is not the case with PVC flooring.
 You can get almost any color your heart desires and design your deck any way you want.

 Cons of PVC Flooring

 - Not UV Resistant – Just like rubber flooring, PVC is not UV resistant.
 Long Sun exposure is sure to make PVC flooring fade out and look old and ugly.
-So, if you are not planning to use boat cover make sure you pick different flooring options.
+If you are not planning to use boat cover, make sure you pick different flooring options.

 The last boating option I will mention is paint flooring.
-Paint flooring has been used for a very long time and it will be used for years to come.
+Paint flooring has been used for a very long time, and it will be used for years to come.
 It is very cheap, and all that is required is some paint, a brush, and wood to paint on.

 - Rubberized non-skid